Particle accelerators in popular culture: Xenoblade Chronicles

-In both Xenoblade Chronicles and Xenoblade Chronicles 2, the entire universe along with Earth was destroyed and recreated by Professor Klaus using a particle accelerator that orbits around the planet.
-This created two separate universes in which the two games take place.
+In Xenoblade Chronicles 2, Klaus inadvertently devastates his universe while trying to use a particle accelerator to create a new universe.
+The remains of Klaus' home universe become Alrest, the setting of Xenoblade Chronicles 2.
+The universe Klaus created becomes the setting of Xenoblade Chronicles.

 In table top and role playing games

 Tales from the Loop

 A huge underground particle accelerator known as the Loop is both a major plot point in, and a key element of the lore behind, this 2017 alternate history RPG table top game.